remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

-Add the created background in MyComposition, which can be found in the file `src/Composition.tsx`.
-This file is very important.
-At the end, it will contain all components that you create in this tutorial.
+Add the created background to the `<MyComposition/>` component, which can be found in the file `src/Composition.tsx`.
+This file will contain all the components that you create in this tutorial.

 ```tsx twoslash title="src/Composition.tsx"
 // @filename: Background.tsx